rurbin3/ZKit-Framework/README.md

 - Build KeyLogger TCP and UDP or even transfer using email

-- Payload uses an encryption method and random variable names to fool the AVs .
+- Payload uses an encryption method and random variable names random whitespaces to fool the AVs .
 Virus total result is : 0/59

 User payloads can be found in --> [zkit-market](https://github.com/000Zer000/ZKit-Market) .